biodiversity and human health

 Wildlife animals also have microorganisms in their systems.

-They live perfectly with their microorganisms; however, it could be deadly for us to contract a microorganism from them.
-Such as in the case of COVID-19, where a zoonotic pathogen possibly caused a pandemic.
+They live perfectly with their microorganisms; however, it could be deadly for us to contract a microorganism from them, such as in the case of COVID-19, where a zoonotic pathogen possibly caused a pandemic.

 Life on Earth has been present for over 3.8 billion years.